 But the Vestwell and Betterment platforms are finding that retirement plans are very interested in offering ETFs.
 In fact, on the Vestwell platform, 49% of the assets are in ETFs, 49% in mutual funds and 2% in collective investment trusts.

-Adam Schumm, chief executive officer of Vestwell, based in New York, specifically wanted to offer ETFs on the Vestwell platform that went live in 2018.
+Aaron Schumm, chief executive officer of Vestwell, based in New York, specifically wanted to offer ETFs on the Vestwell platform that went live in 2018.
 Schumm says he wanted to offer ETFs because they have “become household names, and are more liquid and lower cost than mutual funds.
 Plus, you don’t have to worry about the share class issues you have in the mutual fund world, such as 12b-1 or other back-end revenue-share fees.”

 Betterment launched its recordkeeping platform in 2010, starting off exclusively as an ETF investing platform, says Adam Grealish, director of investing at the firm, based in New York.
 The reason why Betterment wanted to offer ETFs is because its platform supports savings goals other than retirement.